HECM… Home Equity Conversion Mortgage (Reverse Mortgage)

 - 1) It is the borrower’s principal residence;

-- 2) Construction is complete and a certificate of occupancy or its equivalent has been issued, and
+- 2) Construction is complete and a certificate of occupancy or its equivalent has been issued by the time the loan is insured by FHA ('endorsement') or by the lender's deadline, and

 - 3) Any construction loan financing for the property, which will serve as the collateral for the HECM loan, is satisfied and the HECM liens will be in a first and second lien position and, at the time of closing, no other liens against the property exist.